freakout42/formax/docs/index.md

-**formax** is a tool for developing and executing forms based, interactive, fast, powerful and user-friedly terminal-based database applications.
+**formax** is a tool for developing and executing fast, powerful and user-friedly character-based interactive database applications.
 Do not confuse these applications with data-management tools like Toad, phpMyAdmin or SQLServer Management Studio.
-These are for database-admins. **formax** builds and runs end-user applications, which can be used without any SQL-knowledge and ensure only valid data operations.
+These are for database-admins.
+**formax** builds and runs end-user applications, which can be used without any SQL-knowledge and ensure only valid data operations.
 The user is typically an enterprise employee in the office or home-office.
 He is trained to use these forms with the full potential with unmatched efficiency.
 With the fast C++ keyboard optimized, no mouse application and the minimal bandwidth need of a terminal massive savings in working time are possible.

-The basic concepts of Oracle SQL*Forms 3.0 are combined with curses as the terminal interface, ODBC for universal database access and the best ideas for a powerful user interface from Emacs, Clipper, SAP and Lotus/1-2-3.
+The basic concepts of Oracle SQL*Forms 3.0 are combined with curses as the terminal interface, ODBC for universal database access and the best ideas for a powerful user interfaces from Emacs, Clipper, SAP and Lotus/1-2-3.
 The result is the most effective solution possible.

 In every system of decent size is the need for something